ktnguyenx/resume-keyword-analyzer/README.md

 # Resume Keyword Analyzer

-A Python application that analyzes how well a resume aligns with a job description using standalone keyword matching, multi-word phrase detection, weighted scoring, and interactive reporting.
+A Python and Streamlit application that analyzes resume-to-job-description alignment using keyword extraction, phrase detection, concept normalization, and interactive reporting.

 ## Features

+- Normalize related terms into shared concepts (for example, `Git` and `version control`)
-- Compare a resume against a job description
+- Compare resumes and job descriptions at the concept level
-- Extract standalone keywords and multi-word skill phrases
-- Compute alignment scores based on matched and missing terms
 - Support `.txt`, `.pdf`, and `.docx` inputs
-- Run analysis from the command line
-- Launch a Streamlit web app for file upload and interactive results
+- Run analysis from the command line or through a Streamlit web app
 - Export analysis results to JSON
+- Provide human-readable explanations for match results

 ## Tech Stack